ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-1.x.md

 ##### Maintain a Merkle (or other cryptographic) proof of deleted chain segments

-Light clients works exactly like this and that's why are able to sync in a couple of minutes.
-Instead of having to go through all the headers from genesis, clients are hard coded (or fed from the config file) a trusted checkpoint, which they start syncing from.
+Light clients work exactly like this and that's why are able to sync in a couple of minutes.
+Instead of having to go through all the headers from genesis, light clients are hard coded (or fed from the config file) a trusted checkpoint, which they start syncing from.
 This mechanism has two issues however:

 * To keep sync fast, we constantly have to update the hard coded snapshots or the config file.
 This works for mainnet with an active maintenance schedule, but does not scale for private Ethereum networks.
 * If no release is made, sync currently takes longer.
 If however the full nodes would start deleting old headers themselves, old checkpoints would become useless, forcing devs to constantly issue new releases and users to constantly pull new releases.
 It just doesn't scale.